sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/adminui.rst

 SiteWhere is distributed with an HTML5 administrative console application that provides an easy way to create and maintain SiteWhere data without having to do everything via the REST services.
-The administrative console (often refered to as the admin console or admin ui) is available as part of any standalone or cloud install of SiteWhere and is usually accessible via the URL *{SITEWHERE_HOST}/sitewhere/admin*.
-For instance, in a default local installation you would access the admin console via:
+The administrative console (often refered to as the admin console or admin ui) is available as part of any standalone or cloud install of SiteWhere.
+In a default local installation the admin console is accessible via:

 	http://localhost:8080/sitewhere/admin/